Will I Ever

 "Will I Ever" is the third single release by Dutch Eurodance group Alice Deejay.
-Released in May 2000 as the third single from Who Needs Guitars Anyway?, the song was commercially less successful than the band's previous two singles, "Better Off Alone" and "Back in My Life", but it managed to reach the top 10 in Ireland, the Netherlands, Romania, Sweden, and the United Kingdom.
+Released in May 2000 as the third single from Who Needs Guitars Anyway?, the song became a top-10 hit in Ireland, the Netherlands, Romania, Sweden, and the United Kingdom.

 Chart performance

 "Will I Ever" charted within the top 10 in Ireland, Romania, Sweden, the United Kingdom, and the band's native Netherlands.
 In the UK, where the song was released on 3 July 2000, it reached number seven on the UK Singles Chart but charted higher in Scotland, reaching number two on that region's chart, ensuring the band's first three singles all reached the top two.
 At the end of 2000, it came in at number 97 on the UK's year-end chart.
 In Ireland, the song was the band's final top-30 hit, reaching number eight.

 In the rest of Europe, the single fared well, reaching the top 40 in Flanders, Denmark, France, Germany, Norway, and Switzerland.
 On the Eurochart Hot 100, it peaked at number 18.
 Outside the continent, the song did not garner success in the United States, but it did manage to find some popularity in Canadian dance clubs, reaching number 24 on Canada's RPM Dance Top 40.
 It was also moderately successful in Australia, peaking at number 65 on the ARIA Singles Chart.